|A line of turnips stand upon a dusty, stained shelf in the darkness of a room. They are waiting for the right moment.

 The conversation was dropped once more but as they passed the old man's house, both eyes followed it until it was no longer in sight.

-While eating tea that night, four of them sitting in the dining room, the dim rumble of the television came from the front room.
-The news was on.
+That night, the four of them were sitting in the dining room eating tea with the dim rumble of the television from the front room providing a monotonous background noise.
+The news was on, and once again the newscast featured the story of the missing children.

 "It has now been seventy-two hours since Jonie Grable was last seen on her journey home from school.
 Her parents, distraught, are appealing for any witnesses to come forward–"